 Even now, FACEIT is reporting some exciting results, noting that 50% of the company’s CS:GO players are already PUBG fans and engage in gameplay regularly.
 Tomorrow, September 29, another big mobile-focused PUBG tournament is kicking off with the online qualifying round!

 According to FACEIT CEO Niccolo Maiso, the integration process and results, therefore, have proven quite successful and well beyond the original forecasts.
 Commenting on the latest developments, he said:

 Whilst we anticipated high levels of success with the closed beta, we were blown away by the positive feedback and the number of sign-ups.
 The integration we developed with PUBG allows players to be in a match within seconds and we’re excited to welcome everyone on the platform to jump in and experience our competitive battleground.

-So far, it all seem to have gone according to plan without any unexpected last-minute developments and FACEIT remains quite content with the results.
+So far, it all seems to have gone according to plan without any unexpected last-minute developments and FACEIT remains quite content with the results.